Federal Direct Parent PLUS Loans

 - What are the Terms and Conditions of a PLUS Loan?

-- The specific terms and conditions of the PLUS Loan are outlined in the MPN.
-The fixed interest rate is 6.41% with a 4.288% origination fee, which is subject to change after July, 1, 2014.
+The specific terms and conditions of the PLUS Loan are outlined in the MPN.
+The fixed interest rate effective July 1, 2016 for 2016-2017 is 6.31% with a 4.272% origination fee (if applied for on or after October 1st, 2016).
 Loan repayment begins 60 days after the final disbursement is made.

 Parent borrowers may request payment to be deferred while their student is enrolled at least half-time.
 Deferment requests must be made through the Loan Servicer and must be renewed each year.